 Nutritional Info: 1 tablespoon contains 1g net carbs and 6 calories.

-Expert Tips for Perfect Keto Syrup Every Time
+Expert Tips for Making Perfect Keto Syrups Every Time—Texture, Sweetness & Storage

 Temperature Control Matters